aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 **Type**: String

-Optional, if not specified then the key for the model in the OPC UA target configuration DataModels table is used The the value of the id is used as the identifier in the node id for the folder.
+Optional, if not specified then the key for the model in the OPC UA target configuration DataModels table is used The value of the id is used as the identifier in the node id for the folder.

 - Id is a number: "ns=[namespace index];**i**= [numeric id]"
 - Id is a guid: "ns=[namespace index];g= [guid id]"